The Bankrate promise

 Depending on where you live, this is how your credit could impact your full coverage auto insurance premium:

-*These states do not allow insurance companies to use credit as a rating factor.
+*These states ban or restrict the use of credit as a rating factor.

 How to improve your credit score